In the Circumstance of a Fire – Prepare and Plan Ahead

 - Portable Heaters: It’s imperative to relocate any combustible items at least three feet from a portable heater.
 Additionally, you’ll want your heater to have a control mechanism as well as other features for safety such as shutting off when the heater falls over.

-- Fireplaces: Creosote is highly combustible and it builds up in your fireplace after it’s been in use, so always get your fireplace cleaned and maintained routinely.
-Having a big, durable screen is also vital to prevent sparks from coming into the room and log rollovers.
+- Fireplaces: Creosote is extremely flammable and it forms in your fireplace and chimney after it’s been used, so make sure to get your fireplace cleaned and maintained consistently.
+Getting a big, strong screen is also necessary to avoid sparks from entering the room and log rollovers.

 - Children: Kids are curious and fire is fascinating for them, so instruct your children that fire isn’t something to play with.
 Also, store lighter and matches in a secure area that is out of sight and out of reach.

 - Smoking: Smoking outside is the a great method to avert a house fire from occurring.
 It’s critical to not smoke indoors if someone in the home is on oxygen because oxygen is highly combustible.
 If you smoke inside, don’t smoke while lethargic or in bed and have ashtrays that are deep.